zotonic/zotonic/doc/ref/modules/mod_backup.rst

 Using the revision log a resource can be rolled back to an older revision or, when deleted, recovered.

+Revisions are pruned daily and deleted if:
-Revisions older than 18 months are daily pruned.
+1. older than 18 months;
    This can be changed by setting the configuration ``mod_backup.revision_retention_months`` to another number of months.
+2. of user resources and older than 90 days;
+   This can be changed by setting the configuration ``mod_backup.user_revision_retention_days`` to another number of days.
+3. of users resources and the users was deleted for at least 30 days;
+   This can be changed by setting the configuration ``mod_backup.user_deletion_retention_days`` to another number of days (maximum 30).

 Currently edges (connections) and medium files are not kept in the revision log.